 Another model that has seen great success in other industries is the subscription model.
 With Netflix as the leader, the last few years have seen an explosion in subscription-based products and services, from clothing rentals to meal delivery services.
 Consumers have embraced this model, which provides them with a product or service they want with the added convenience and predictability of a fixed price.

 So how would this play out in the travel industry?
 A few airlines are already leading the way.
-Voleris, which operates several low-cost routes through Mexico, has recently launched V.Pass.
-For a monthly fee of about $20 USD, subscribers get one flight a month, anywhere Voleris flies.
+Volaris, which operates several low-cost routes through Mexico, has recently launched V.Pass.
+For a monthly fee of about $20 USD, subscribers get one flight a month, anywhere Volaris flies.
 Even if the traveler doesn’t fly every month, they still get value from the subscription.

 Lufthansa Innovation Hub is also trying out the idea with Flightpass, where consumers pay a set price and get a pass good for 10 flights within 6 months, with special pricing and routes for students or business travelers.